Treatment for Anxiety

 Causes of an anxiety attack

-So what causes anxiety attacks, and why are they so scary?
+So, what causes anxiety attacks, and why are they so scary?
 Anxiety attacks can happen without warning, but they don’t happen without a reason.
-Something else has been happening in the background, and some ‘trigger’ has sparked the attack.
+Something else had been happening in the background, and some ‘trigger’ had sparked the attack.
 Listed below are the causes of an anxiety attack

-- Illegal drugs such as LSD and ecstasy, to name only two, can cause the user to show symptoms of anxiety.
-Caffeine which most people would recognize as a stimulant found in coffee can also trigger anxiety attacks.
+- Illegal drugs such as LSD and ecstasy, to name only two, can cause the user to show anxiety symptoms.
+Caffeine, which most people would recognize as a stimulant found in coffee, can also trigger anxiety attacks.
 Avoiding coffee or switching to a decaffeinated variety would be wise if you suffer from anxiety.